 Thomas More College of Liberal Arts has partnered with Home Health & Hospice Care to host the August 2018 New Hampshire Designer Showhouse.
 The college purchased the property in late 2013.
 Proceeds will benefit the Community Hospice House and provide access to care for patients without resources.
 Genella McDonald, ASID, president of commercial design firm, Stibler Associates, LLC, in Bedford, NH, will be the Design Coordinator of this project.

-HHHC is a 501(c)3 nonprofit and sponsorship opportunities are available.
-For more information, contact Paula Telage at (603) 689-2812 or firstname.lastname@example.org.
+HHHC is a 501(c)3 nonprofit and sponsorship opportunities of all levels are available.
+For more information about sponsorships, contact Paula Telage at (603) 689-2812 or firstname.lastname@example.org.

 Advertise in the New Hampshire Designer Showhouse Guide and reach 5,000 sophisticated consumers and design aficionados with your company’s message.
 Every visitor to the Showhouse walks away with this Guide, which becomes a keepsake and important design resource.
 Click here for our advertising rates.
 For more information about advertising, contact Amber Adkins at (603) 689-2930 or email@example.com.